rkp8000/inferring-neural-codes/README.md

 S - Supplementary figures/analyses.

-Z - Some figures for specific meetings/talks/etc.

 ## Manuscript figure key

+The project contains several auxiliary notebooks/plots that were not included in the manuscript.
+The notebooks used to produce the specific figures in the main text and supplement are given below.

 ### Main

 Fig 1A (Song/locomotion example): 00_A5

+Fig 1B (Song durations, mode durations, song mode frequencies): 01_A

-Fig 1B (Multiple song examples): 10_A, 1_AM
+Fig 1C (Multiple song examples): 10_A

+Fig 1D (SCHEMATIC)

-Fig 1C (Raw Baker et al imaging data): 03_C1A
+Fig 1E (Baker et al imaging data with LN/NA fits): 03_C2

-Fig 1D (LN/MA fits to baker data): 03_CM

-Fig 1E (Example LN/MA naturalistic continuations): 03_DM
+Fig 1G (Example LN/NA naturalistic continuations): 03_D1

-Fig 1F (SCHEMATIC)

-Fig 1G (Example LN/MA predictions of female walking): 06_A1
+Fig 1H (Example LN/NA predictions of female walking): 06_A1

-Fig 1H (Bar chart of encoding model scores): 06_B
+Fig 1I (Bar chart of encoding model scores): 06_B

 Fig 2A (Perturbed MA encoding model scores): 06_B